Shtokarev/proto-ts-builder/README.md

 ### Example

-This is sample package.json for full packages (types ans services):
+This is sample package.json for full packages (types ans services), ESM module:

 ```json
 {